Parking in Colchester

 Infrastructure changes

-Over the last decade, Colchester has seen the implementation of Park & Ride.
+Over the last decade, Colchester has seen the implementation of Park and Ride.

 Changes to several off-street parking areas have been completed.
 The town centre has seen the redevelopment of the St Botolphs car park for a Court building, redevelopment of the Lion Walk Shopping Centre, development of an office building on part of the Sheepen Road car park and replacement of the Priory Street car park with a quality facility.